F41zK4r1m/HackTheBox/Agile.md

 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel
 ```

-From the ports scan results I found a new domain "superpass.htb" which is running on port 80.
+From the port scan results, I found a new domain "superpass.htb" running on port 80.

-I browsed through the webssite & observed that it's a website for the password manager.
+I browsed through the website and observed that it is a password manager website.

 ![image](https://user-images.githubusercontent.com/87700008/223170926-fab167b8-95b5-4e64-a45a-a6ed05027fad.png)

-I then ran directory scanning onto the domain & found 3 directories :
+I then ran directory scanning on the domain and found three directories:

 ```
 /download